The short answer

 But if the business already exists and the website is costing leads, $1,000 can be a very practical number.
 You are not paying for "some pages."
 You are paying for someone to make the site make sense.

-What a lean rebuild should include
+What a lean revamp should include

-• 1-4 clear, mobile-first pages.
+- 1-4 clear, mobile-first pages.

-• Better homepage message and service structure.
+- Better homepage message and service structure.

-• Contact form and lead path.
+- Contact form and lead path.

-• Basic on-page SEO: title, description, H1, internal links, image alt text.
+- Basic on-page SEO: title, description, H1, internal links, image alt text.

-• Launch support and DNS help.
+- Launch support and DNS help.

 What should cost more

-• Heavy copywriting or interviews.
+- Heavy copywriting or interviews.

-• Custom photography or brand identity work.
+- Custom photography or brand identity work.

-• Large blog or page migrations.
+- Large blog or page migrations.

-• Location-page strategy across many cities.
+- Location-page strategy across many cities.

-• CRM, email marketing, or automation integrations.
+- CRM, email marketing, or automation integrations.

-• Ongoing SEO content and reporting.
+- Ongoing SEO content and reporting.

-• Site care: small text changes, form checks, monitoring, bug fixes, and light improvements.
+- Site care: small text changes, form checks, monitoring, bug fixes, and light improvements.
 Freehold's site care plan is $79/month.

 Those should not be mashed together.
 Hosting is not SEO.
 A monthly report is not SEO.
 Real SEO means improving the pages and search signals over time.
+Static and lightweight sites are now easy enough to host that a client should not be forced into another subscription just to keep clear pages online.

 What a Utah service business should optimize first